x-tag/yo-x-tag-generator/README.md

 ### About

 X-Tag Generator sets up the basic folder structure and files for a new web component.
-We included some useful Grunt commands that will aid in route tasks like building, testing and pushing your component.
+We included some useful Grunt commands that will aid in routine tasks like building, testing and pushing your component.

 The main source files are in `./src/`.
 The `./demo/` folder contains an html scaffold for testing the development of your component.